skybert/moria/src/kankan/README.md

 $ kankan --help
 Usage: kankan OPTIONS

-Easy integration tests for UNIX folks.
+Easy integration tests for the command line.

 Reports of each run is stored in /home/torstein/.kankan These can be turned off with --disable-logs.